TV “fitness race” creates “want to be’s” and “look a likes” and a lawsuit.

 First, this Court must determine whether [the Plaintiff] was engaged in the sport of downhill skiing at the time of her injury.
 If that answer is affirmative, we must then determine whether the risk of being hit . . . by another skier . . . is one of the ‘inherent risks’ of downhill skiing . . .

-The court then looked at several if not all the instances where Pennsylvania courts had determined someone was skiing and assumed the risk.
+The court then looked at several if not all instances where Pennsylvania courts had determined someone was skiing and assumed the risk.
 At the end of the analysis, the court stated the plaintiff was a spectator at the time of the incident.
 Then the court stated that the plaintiff could assume the risk of a collision with another skier, but did not assume the risk of a collision with a skier when she was a spectator because she did not know she could be hit by a skier as a spectator…..standing on a run at the base of a hill.

-Because the court found the spectator, who was a skier did not understand that standing on a ski run would subject to the possibility of being hit by another skier, she did not know the risk and therefore, could not assume the risk.
+Because the court found the spectator, who was a skier did not understand that standing on a ski run would be subject to the possibility of being hit by another skier, she did not know the risk and therefore, could not assume the risk.
 Under the Pennsylvania Skier’s Responsibility Act the plaintiff did not assume the risk and the defendant would not rely on the protection it afforded.

 The court then analyzed whether the plaintiff assumed the risk with a traditional definition.